-There are many exaggerated claims, out there, on ability of lavender and other essential oils for household & medicinal uses.
-But, does lavender Kill Bed Bugs?
+There are many exaggerated claims out there on lavender and other essential oils for household & medicinal uses.
+But, does lavender Kill Bed Bugs (check pictures)?

-No major scientific research points to effectiveness of lavender in killing bed bugs.
-In addition, this entomology case study points that essential oils including lavender aren’t as effective as bed bug sprays.
+No major scientific research points to the effectiveness of lavender in killing bed bugs.
+This entomology case study points out that essential oils, including lavender, aren’t as effective as bed bug sprays.

-This doesn’t mean that all essential oils wont kill bed bugs.
-In fact, a Recent Rutgers University study reported that an insecticide made from cedar and geranium oil kill bed bug in a quarter of the treated houses.
+This doesn’t mean that all essential oils won’t kill bed bugs.
+A recent Rutgers University study reported an insecticide made from cedar and geranium oil kill bed bug in a quarter of the treated houses.

 What about real lavender?
-Well, real lavender will actually repel bed bugs but won’t be as effective as lavender spray.
-Lavender proven to poison pets and animals causing vomiting and nausea.
+Real lavender will repel bed bugs but won’t be as effective as a lavender spray.
+Lavender is proven to poison pets and animals, causing vomiting and nausea.

 How Does Lavender Repel Bed Bugs?

-However, for lavender, bed bugs will mainly react to its harsh smell as opposed to its being toxic to their body.
+However, for lavender, bed bugs will mainly react to its harsh smell instead of being toxic to their bodies.
 Naturally, bed bugs will escape from any unique smell – as a defense mechanism.

 But is it just the smell?
 Well, no, Lavender can be toxic to the bed bug’s skin and body.
 However, bed bugs would need to ingest the Lavender oil for the poison to work.

-Definitely, bed bugs will escape before they get to ingest Lavender – they’ll simply hide and re-emerge as a larger colony.
-Lavender will poison you kids, pets, and even adult humans.
+Bed bugs will escape before they get to ingest Lavender – they’ll hide and re-emerge as a more massive colony.
+Lavender will poison your kids, pets, and even adult humans.

 Will Lavender Scented Candles Kill Bed Bugs?

-Sadly, just like the regular lavender, smell from candles won’t kill these blood suckers.
-In addition, the smell won’t distribute into the whole house to fully repel the bugs.
+Sadly, just like the regular lavender, the smell from candles won’t kill these bloodsuckers.
+Also, the scent won’t distribute into the whole house to entirely repel the bugs.

 The Smell from the candles is low concentrated compared to essential oils.
-Hence, it won’t repel bed bugs fully or cause allergy on humans – even when inhaled.
+Hence, it won’t repel bed bugs entirely or cause allergy on humans – even when inhaled.

-Sadly, the lavender small reach into the crevices and cracks, or the mattress folds and electrical outlets – which are the deep areas that bed bugs hide.
+Sadly, the small lavender reaches into the crevices and cracks, or the mattress folds and electrical outlets – which are the deep areas bed bugs hide.

 Does Lavender Powder Kill Bed Bugs?

-Next, we consider lavender powder – simply this is a powder of the real lavender powered that’s dried and then pounded.
-Its also available commercially in different stores.
+Next, we consider lavender powder -, this is a powder of the real lavender powered that’s dried and then pounded.
+It is also available commercially in different stores.

-However, equally like the candles, lavender powder will just repel the bloodsuckers but will not kill bed bugs like diatomaceous earth – DE will suck the insects body fluids.
+However, like the candles, the lavender powder will repel the bloodsuckers but will not kill bed bugs like diatomaceous earth – DE will suck the insect’s body fluids.

-Therefore, lavender powder – despite being highly concentrated, won’t kill bed bugs because they won’t get to ingest it.
-However, lavender powder would work for longer in repelling bed bugs since it’ll stick on different surfaces.
+Therefore, despite being highly concentrated, the lavender powder won’t kill bed bugs because they won’t get to ingest it.
+However, the lavender powder would work for longer in repelling bed bugs since it’ll stick on different surfaces.

-Simply put, lavender dryer sheets won’t work to kill bed bugs!
-Sadly so but that’s the fact just like it is with lavender sprays or powders.
+Lavender dryer sheets won’t work to kill bed bugs!
+Sadly so, but that’s the fact, just like it is with lavender sprays or powders.
 However, lavender dryer sheets will only repel the bed bugs.

-In short, the dryer sheets are only sheets passed through a dryer and have a nice scent of your fabrics or clothes.
-But simply, this won’t kill the blood sucking bed bugs.
+In short, the dryer sheets are only sheets passed through a dryer and have a pleasant scent of your fabrics or clothes.
+But, this won’t kill the bloodsucking bed bugs.

-Interestingly, the producers of these Lavender might not also be using the real Lavender – explains why the products will only repel the bed bugs and not kill them.
+Interestingly, these Lavender producers might not also be using the real Lavender – explains why the products will only repel the bed bugs and not kill them.
 Practically, you’ll not cover all the surfaces of your house.